emcdo411/powerbi-rstudio-comparision/README.md

 Showcase R in Power BI:

-Use R visuals in Power BI, like the plotly scatter plot above.
+Use R visuals in Power BI,cendo like the plotly scatter plot above.
 Example: Handle missing data with mice for Power BI integration.

 library(mice)